Blog

 How should I notify callers that a recording is taking place?

-Transparency is mandatory.
-Callers must be informed before the recording starts.
+Transparency is mandatory, so callers must be informed before the recording starts.

 The notification should clearly state that the call is recorded, explain the purpose, and mention the legal basis.
 A simple beep is often insufficient; a clear verbal or pre-recorded message is the recommended standard.